isabelc/EDD-Related-Downloads/readme.txt

 == Description ==

-**New since 1.5: option to choose sort order and orderby parameters.**

 This is an extension for [Easy Digital Downloads](http://wordpress.org/plugins/easy-digital-downloads/) that automatically adds related downloads after the single download content on the single download page.
 It is simple and light.
 It works by default without a need for any settings.
 By default, 3 related downloads will be shown, related by download_tag.
 The title and featured image will be displayed, centered nicely.
 The related downloads are added right below the content of the single download.

 **Optional - use it as widget**